natgeo-wong/natgeo-wong/README.md

 # **<div align="center">Nathanael Wong</div>**

 Hi everyone!
 I'm a Graduate Student working under Professor [Kuang Zhiming](http://www.people.fas.harvard.edu/~kuang/) studying all things related to tropical climatology and meteorology using both observational data and (eventually) climate models of varying complexities.
-I mostly work in #JuliaLang, and most of the code repositories of my projects can be found here as well, with organization courtesy of the [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl) package!
+I mostly work in #JuliaLang, and most of the code repositories of my projects can be found here as well.

 <details>
   <summary>:zap: Github Stats</summary>